 Do you have band aids, medicine, a thermometer, and heating pad?
 You could raid the nurses station at college but you may want to have a small stash of your own.

-How about a robe and slippers for after you shower or walk around the dirty floors?
+How about a robe and slippers for after you shower or to avoid walking on the dirty floors?

 Think of the must haves you’ll need to survive and thrive everyday.